UConn Huskies football: Massachusetts

 The Yankee Conference rivalry dates back to 1897.
 The rivalry became dormant in 1999 as UConn moved up to the FBS and UMass remained at the FCS level.
 The rivalry would be revived in UMass's FBS debut, a 37–0 win for the Huskies.
-Since 2018, each school has won two of the four contests.
+Since 2018, UConn has won four out of the six contests.

 Syracuse

 Better known for their men's basketball rivalry, the football rivalry between UConn and Syracuse dates back to 2004 and has been played 12 times.
 The teams were members of the old Big East until Syracuse left in 2012 to join the Atlantic Coast Conference (ACC) in all sports.
-Since becoming a non-conference matchup, the game has been played intermittently with the next meeting coming in 2024.
+Since becoming a non-conference matchup, the game has been played intermittently with the next meeting coming in 2026.

 Rhode Island

 The football rivalry dates back to 1897 and was centered around the Ramnapping Trophy after UConn students stole the URI mascot in 1934.
 The teams played nearly every year until the end of the Yankee Conference.
 Once UConn moved up to the FBS, the teams seldom play as Rhode Island remains an FCS program.
 Since 2000, there have been only three meetings: a UConn (52–7) win in 2006, a UConn (52–10) win in 2009, and a back-and-forth 56–49 UConn victory in 2018.